Connor-Cahill/GoCal/README.md

 GoCal is a CLI that allows you to view, add, delete, update and find events on your Google Calendar.

 ### Usage
-All commands used from this CLI must be prefixed with gocal.
+All commands used from this CLI must be prefixed with gocal, example:
-example:

       $ gocal show